Is The Workplace A Jungle?

 You have to study the culture of the workplace.
 Again… ADAPT.
 Remember what Charles Darwin said, “It’s not the strongest species that survive, nor the most intelligent, but the ones most responsive to change.”

-If you can’t adapt, if you feel so disrespected and gravely offended, if you think you are no longer growing professionally – what are you waiting for?
+If you can’t adapt, feel disrespected and gravely offended, or think you are no longer growing professionally – what are you waiting for?
 It’s time to migrate to another forest.
+And if you think there are better animals in other forests, good luck!